How Is Privacy And Confidentiality Enforced In Destination Rehab?

 The Privacy Rule does not allow, “uses and disclosures for treatment, payment, and healthcare as well as other disclosures without the individual’s prior written consent.”
 As a note, disclosures not required by the Privacy Rule must have permission with the set criteria met.
 Recently, there have been updates made to the 42 CFR Part 2.
 The original policy protected the privacy of each patient.
 Recent changes have clarified for unclear elements of Part 2, to address law enforcement concerns which, “are covered by the audit and evaluation provision.”
 While there are few exceptions where medical records may be disclosed without the consent of the patient in the case of crimes, child abuse, court orders, medical emergencies, or a cause of death reporting.
 These scenarios are emergency based or more serious instances; however, celebrities and business executives, CEOs, or other patients in destination rehab can ensure their privacy is kept.

 Reach out to a treatment provider for free today.

 Make a Call (855) 826-4464

 - OR -

-Privacy And Confidentiality Practiced In Destination Rehab: The HIPPA Act
+Privacy And Confidentiality Practiced In Destination Rehab: The HIPAA Act

 - Safeguarding documents that can identify patients.

-- (HIPPA) The submitting of claims to health plans.
+- (HIPAA) The submitting of claims to health plans.

 - Coordinating benefits with health plans.